HermanL02/Warwick-MSc-CS-Notes/CS933 Image/Video Analysis 2.md

 - used to determine similarity
 - measured in feature space
 - if we compare every features, it would be O(n^2) calculation
-# - scoring / correspondence
+# Scoring / correspondence
 ## 10 transformation
-see which is small
+See which is small
-## Showmefindme -demo
+## Show me find me -demo
 	100 to 60 num
 	Cluster
 # Clustering
 Take distance between